webpack/webpack/examples/README.md

 example demonstrating Code Splitting through the builder loader

+## names-chucks

+example demonstrating merging of chucks with named chucks

 # Requests

 If you think a example is missing, please report it as issue. :)